stark1tty/awesome-PhD/README.md

 - [STUDY PORTALS](https://studyportals.com/): Studyportals began as a spin-off from a couple of large international study associations.
 It's network includes Bachelorsportal.com, PhDportal.com, Shortcoursesportal.com, and Distancelearningportal.com.

 #### Transitioning Out of Academia
+- [AWESOME CTO](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
 - [HOW TO BE A CONSULTANT, A FREELANCER, OR INDEPENDENT CONTRACTOR](https://jacquesmattheij.com/be-consultant/): This is a series of pages that guide you through the creation and operation of a successful consulting business.
 - [HOW TO SAIL SMOOTHLY FROM ACADEMIA TO INDUSTRY](https://www.nature.com/articles/d41586-018-03306-1): Brief Nature article with some sound advice.
 - [RESEARCHING.IO](https://www.researching.io/): Connecting early career researchers (mentees) with ex-academics (mentors) who have made this transition already to foster a smoother transition into the broader workforce and companies will benefit by connecting with a large network of high-quality, job-ready PhDs.